Sylvie Vartan: 1970–present

 Despite suffering a second serious car accident in 1970, Sylvie Vartan continued to perform and record extensively; and in 1972 she starred in the film Malpertuis.
 She sold millions of records on the RCA label, which made her its most prolific artist after Elvis Presley.
 Her most famous songs are "J'ai un probleme", "L'amour au Diapason" (73), "Parle moi de ta vie"(71), "Petit rainbow" (77), "Bye Bye Leroy Brown" (74), "Disco Queen" and "Nicolas" (79), and "Caro Mozart", an international hit in Italian (72).
 However, her annual world tours and Italian TV shows continued to include her biggest late-1960s hits.

-In 1976 she recorded "Qu'est-ce qui fait pleurer les blondes?", a disco-style cover of a John Kongos track, which topped the French chart for several weeks.
+In 1976 she recorded "Qu'est-ce qui fait pleurer les blondes?", a cover of a John Kongos track, which topped the French chart for several weeks.
 Her disco era climaxed at the Dancing star TV show on TF1, produced by Maritie and Gilbert Carpentier, on 10 September 1977.
 RCA published the show as the Dancing star After a week of concerts in Las Vegas in 1982, she released a duet with John Denver: "Love Again", a #85 single on Billboard Hot 100 followed in 1985 by a new album in the US with "Double Exposure" and "One-Shot Lover".
 In 1986 she took a break from show business; she returned in 1989 with "C'est Fatal" ("E' Fatale" in Italy).

 In 1990, Vartan gave a concert at Sofia's Palace of Culture, opening and closing with a Bulgarian song.
 This was her first visit to the city since her emigration.

 In 1991, she performed for three weeks at the Palais des Sports in Paris and hit the charts with "Quand tu es là".
 In 1995, she starred in "L'ange noir" directed by Jean-Claude Brisseau.
 In 1996 Sylvie recorded a successful album ("Toutes les femmes ont un secret") featuring "Je n'aime encore que toi" written by Quebecer Luc Plamondon.
 After her brother Eddie died in 2001, she took another break from performing in public.
 In fall 2004 Vartan started recording and giving concerts of jazz ballads in francophone countries and Japan.
 She performed two weeks in the Palais des congrès in 2004 and 2008—all sold-out concerts.
 In 2009 she toured Turkey, France, Japan, Switzerland, Quebec, USA, Italy, Spain, Netherlands and Belgium.

 Legacy

 In 2005, the singer was appointed as WHO Goodwill Ambassador for Maternal and Child Health in the European Region.
-Vartan is regarded as a gay icon.
+In addition to French, Vartan has also regularly performed in English, as well as has sung a few of her most well-known songs in Bulgarian, Italian, and, phonetically, in Spanish, Chinese, Japanese and German.